remidej/remi.space/content/blog/typescript-graphql-type-safety/index.md

 We can then type `npm run apollo:types` when there's a change in our schema or our queries and mutations.
 We can also keep it running in the background like this: `npm run apollo:types --watch`

-The Apollo CLI can also be replaced by other tools.
+Note that the Apollo CLI can also be replaced by other tools:

 * [GraphQL Code Generator](https://graphql-code-generator.com/) generates queries with the types already built-in
-* [gqless](https://gqless.dev/) provides TypeScript types, and only requires code generation when your schema changes
+* [gqless](https://gqless.dev/) provides TypeScript types, and only requires code generation when our schema changes

 We have now fixed half of the problem.
 Let's see the other side!

 ## The backend bridge

-The next challenge is to make sure the GraphQL schema we generate is automatically linked to our application code, which includes the resolvers and all the business logic.
+The next challenge is to make sure our GraphQL schema is tightly linked to our backend application code, which includes the resolvers and all the business logic.
+The way we do this depends on our strategy to generate the schema: SDL-first or code-first.

-We now need to patch the other gap in our architecture.
-The goal is to link our GraphQL schema to our backend code, which includes our resolvers and our business logic.
-This will defer greatly depending on how your schema is written.

-### SQL-first
+### SDL-first

-If you write your GraphQL schema by hand, then just like for the frontend, you will need to set up code generation.
+If we write our GraphQL schema by hand, then just like for the frontend, we will need to set up code generation.
 This is why Prisma built [`graphqlgen`](https://github.com/prisma-labs/graphqlgen).
-It will make sure that your resolvers map one-to-one with your schema.
+It will make sure that our resolvers map one-to-one with our schema.

 ### Code-first

-But if type safety matters to you, code-first GraphQL development is a good strategy.
-The process is reversed: you first write your types by hand in TypeScript, and then they are used to generate a GraphQL schema.
+Code-first GraphQL development is also a good strategy.
+The process is reversed, you first write your types by hand in TypeScript, and they are then used to generate a GraphQL schema.

 Once again, several [other](https://github.com/graphql/graphql-js) [tools](https://nexus.js.org/) exist to create code-first GraphQL schemas in Node.
 But I'll only show the one I have used and loved, [TypeGraphQL](https://typegraphql.com/).
 It uses [decorators](https://www.typescriptlang.org/docs/handbook/decorators.html) to extract a GraphQL schema from your TypeScript classes.